 If you can’t reliably understand and group job titles, everything downstream degrades.
 Search becomes keyword-heavy.
 AI models have to reason over vast amounts of noise and precision collapses.
 This is why most recruitment platforms lean so heavily on user-generated Boolean logic.
 It’s an implicit admission that system-level job title understanding hasn’t been solved.

-The result: 32% more accurate candidate lists than current methods.
+The result: 32% more accurate than using state of the art LLM systems alone

 In late 2025, we ran a comprehensive test to understand how effective Savannah’s MapX system was in accurately identifying relevant candidates against a brief compared to commonly used approaches.